-Greater centralisation at European level - of long-distance grid devel-opment, at least - which takes account of the needs of all member states and maps capacities from a pan-European perspective could make energy supply more efficient and prevent conflicts, thereby easing the future transition to renewable energy.
-REPowerEU takes a first step in this direction by mapping hydrogen pipe-line requirements up to March 2023 (European Commission, 2022f).
-In addition to planning, incentives need to be designed in such a way that grid expansion can be financed and decisions are made in a timely manner. > BOX 26
+Greater centralisation at European level - of long-distance grid development, at least - which takes account of the needs of all member states and maps capacities from a pan-European perspective could make energy supply more efficient and prevent conflicts, thereby easing the future transition to renewable energy.
+REPowerEU takes a first step in this direction by mapping hydrogen pipeline requirements up to March 2023 (European Commission, 2022f).
+In addition to planning, incentives need to be designed in such a way that grid expansion can be financed and decisions are made in a timely manner. $\triangleright$ BOX 26 too complicated.

-532. The process of certifying electricity or hydrogen as renewable or green is still too complicated.
 The most recent example of this is the criteria for certifying hydrogen as renewable (European Parliament, 2018; European Commission, 2022g).
 One particularly contentious issue here is 'additionality', which requires that the green electricity used to electrolyse hydrogen must have been generated by new, additional electricity production and must not be in competitive demand with other consumers.
 This especially means that small firms - which often generate their own electricity and produce their own hydrogen for the purpose of energy storage in response to the high planning and administrative costs, among other things - are deprived of the opportunity to produce and regionally use hydrogen certified as green (Nationaler Wasserstoffrat, 2020, 2022a; NDR, 2022).